An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Discussion

 As described by \citetalias{synthpopI} (\citeyear{synthpopI}), the SynthPop code framework includes some fundamental simplifications for computational feasibility and modular flexibility, which limit our accuracy.
 A key limitation relevant here is that the \synthpop version used in this work (v1.1.1) does not include stellar multiplicity.
 This option has since been introduced and will be formalized in the upcoming v2 release.

-In SynthPop, extinction is provided at a reference wavelength by an extinction map for each star's position, and it is scaled using an extinction law for each filter, given a filter's Vega flux-scaled effective wavelength.
+In \synthpopp, extinction is provided at a reference wavelength by an extinction map for each star's position, and it is scaled using an extinction law for each filter, given a filter's Vega flux-scaled effective wavelength.
 In reality, extinction in a given filter depends on each star's individual spectrum.
 This means that for wide bandpasses, extinction will be applied with varying accuracy for different stellar types.
-This is of particular concern for RGBTDS simulations, as its primary filter will be the F146 band, a very wide filter encompassing Y, J, and H.
+This is of particular concern for RGBTDS simulations, as its primary filter will be the F146 band, a very wide filter encompassing Y, J, and H. In our follow-up work applying this model to make updated RGBTDS predictions, we include a correction for this and discuss the impact on prior yield estimates.